 Q1.
 What are B2B travel APIs?

-B2B travel APIs are programmatic interfaces through which travel suppliers (bedbanks, GDS aggregators, NDC consolidators, OTAs with B2B offerings, ground transport providers, activity wholesalers, similar) deliver inventory, pricing, and booking capability to business customers (travel agencies, OTAs, corporate travel platforms, white-label travel platforms, niche travel sites).
-The APIs distinguish from consumer-facing APIs by delivering wholesale-style content with negotiated commercial terms, typically requiring partnership engagement rather than self-serve developer access.
+B2B travel APIs are programmatic interfaces through which travel suppliers (bedbanks, GDS aggregators, NDC consolidators, OTAs with B2B offerings, ground transport providers, activity wholesalers, and similar) deliver inventory, pricing, and booking capability to business customers (travel agencies, OTAs, corporate travel platforms, white-label travel platforms, and niche travel sites).
+The APIs differ from consumer-facing APIs by delivering wholesale-style content with negotiated commercial terms, typically requiring partnership engagement rather than self-serve developer access.

 Q2.
 What types of suppliers offer B2B travel APIs?